How auto propane improves your

 While auto propane prices are impressively low, using a cardlock fuelling system helps you save even more.
 Cardlocks are unattended fuelling sites designed for commercial fleet vehicles, and can be accessed by using a fleet fuelling card.
 Drivers using a Superior Propane Fuelling Card can see an additional savings, on average, of 15 cents per litre.

-When drivers use cardlock cards, fleet managers get comprehensive fleet-wide reporting.
+When drivers use cardlock cards at one of our propane fueling stations, fleet managers get comprehensive fleet-wide reporting.
 They always know how much fuel is being purchased without having to track down receipts or expense logs.
 This reduces costly administration time, which can consume upwards of 24 hours each month.
 Cardlock card statements also simplify payables, with a single invoice for monthly fuel and electronic payment options.

 Superior Propane Cardlock fuel dispensers can be found all across Canada.